 You might have heard of the term 1031 exchange, especially if you own real estate.
 It’s a section of the Internal Revenue Service (IRS) Code that provides a mechanism to defer capital gains tax under certain circumstances.
 Here is some basic information about the 1031 exchange, and how the rule came into being:

 DEFINITION of ‘Section 1031’

-A section of the U.S. Internal Revenue Service Code that allows investors to defer capital gains taxes on the exchange of "like-kind" properties for business or investment purposes.
-Taxes on capital gains are not charged on the sale of real property if the money is being used to purchase another property – the payment of tax is deferred until property is sold with no re-investment.
+A section of the U.S. Internal Revenue Service Code that allows investors to defer capital gains taxes on the exchange of “like-kind” properties for business or investment purposes.
+Taxes on capital gains are not charged on the sale of real property if the money is being used to purchase another property – the payment of tax is deferred until the property is sold with no re-investment.

 UNDERSTANDING ‘Section 1031’